TO THOSE WITH TATTOOS: STOP! STOP! STOP!

-We have a list of quotes here and there are several great ones.
+We once had a list of quotes and there were several great ones.
 For instance, one of our favorites is “ye shall know the truth and it shall make you free”.
 Damn good quote.
 Yet despite its awesomeness, we are pretty sure we’d be sick of looking at it on day three.
 Our friends would tire of seeing it faster.
 Same goes for any artwork.
 Even the Mona Lisa and especially the Mike Tyson-esque tiger stripes people are putting all over their body.

 Another are Chinese characters.
 Whereas you can at least decipher the meaning of some lame quote or interpret a photo, we are certain there is a large percentage of people with characters on their back which are either drivel or an insult like “I am a ding-dong”.
 And deservedly so.

 These god-awful tattoos of every variety are on everyone everywhere now.
 I see tattoos on the ankles of lawyers and lower backs of teachers.
 Where we live, we have reached the point that when we meet someone our age, we expect a tattoo and are genuinely surprised if they do not have one.
 For nitwitted millennials and those a little older, getting a stupid tattoo has become some kind of right of passage.
 Almost like driving a car or voting.